talkingseed/django_channels/README.md

 Main idea is to use Django for ORM, API, admin panel

 ## Next:
-- DRF UI has to be disabled for production (and remove the need for "content-type": 'application/json' header) with Session and Basic Authentication enabled in settings of the REST_FRAMEWORK
+- Docker flow with React front end made locally and copied into Docker container to test
-- Nginx settings to safely redirect to https
+- Nginx settings to safely redirect to https (and from err URLs to back/home)
-- API with basic authentication
+- render Swagger(Open API) for developing React locally
 - React front end, normalized data on front end (db, state, routing?)
-- Admin: admin, users, anonymous users, chat rooms
-- API docs generation
 - Tests
 - Authentication, including social
 - Mail integration (salesforce?)